 The CML language is based on the following strategic DDD domain model (or semantic model):

-The following semantic rules are either implicitely given by the domain model (see above) on which the language is base, or enforced by corresponding semantic checkers.
+The following semantic rules are either implicitly given by the domain model on which the language is based (see above), or enforced by corresponding semantic checkers.

-#8: A context map of the type ORGANIZATIONAL (team map), can only contain bounded contexts of the type TEAM.
+#8: ORGANIZATIONAL Context Maps: A context map of the type ORGANIZATIONAL (team map), can only contain bounded contexts of the type TEAM.
 This checker provides consistency within team maps.
 On such a map a bounded context represents a team and not a classical bounded context such as a system, feature or application.

 #9: SYSTEM LANDSCAPES: A bounded context of the type TEAM can not be contained by a context map of the type SYSTEM_LANDSCAPE.
 This checker provides consistency within context maps.
 Can be seen as the inverse case of rule #8.

 #10: Teams realize Bounded Contexts: Only teams can realize bounded contexts.
 This checker ensures that the realize keyword can only be used for bounded contexts of the type TEAM.
 The keyword is added to the language definition in order to reference the bounded contexts a team is realizing.
 It would not make sense for a classical bounded context (system, feature or application).

 - We presented the CML meta-model and the rules above in the following conference paper: Domain-specific Language and Tools for Strategic Domain-driven Design, Context Mapping and Bounded Context Modeling